-The Risks and Rewards of Dental Implants
+The Risks and Rewards of Dental Implants May 20, 2016 by Ian (Day Styles)

 Millions of people suffer from tooth decay, gingivitis, or injuries that result in lost and broken teeth.
 In the past, the only solutions for serious losses were bridges and dentures.
 Today, dental implants offer a solution with significant advantages for your oral health and comfort.
 However, implants require a brief surgery that comes with certain risks.
 It’s important to understand the risks and the benefits of dental implants before you head to the dentist.